johanbenzi/favourite-dogs/README.md

-# Here are my contributions
+# Here are my contributions:
 ## Functional Improvement
     In galary page, User can unfavorite the selected dog In favorite page, User can unfavorite the selected dog (reuse ImageTitle.js, deprecate FavoriteTitle.js)